California surpasses New York state in confirmed virus cases

 The Centers for Disease Control and Prevention study said true COVID-19 rates were more than 10 times higher than reported cases in most U.S. regions from late March to early May.
 It is based on COVID-19 antibody tests performed on routine blood samples in 16,000 people in 10 U.S. regions.

-California initially succeeded in slowing the spread of the virus, but the state has had a sharp reversal, with COVID-19 infection rates climbing sharply in recent weeks.
+California initially succeeded in slowing the spread of the virus.
+But the state has had a sharp reversal, with COVID-19 infection rates climbing sharply in recent weeks.

-California residents starting in March were urged to stay home as much as possible and state health orders shut down all but essential businesses such as grocery stores.
+California residents starting in March were urged to stay home as much as possible.
+State health orders shut down all but essential businesses such as grocery stores.

 Throughout May and June, California reopened much of its economy, and people resumed shopping in stores and dining in restaurants.

-Note: This story has been corrected to show that the number of New York deaths is 32,250, not 72,302, and that the New York death toll is four times higher than California’s toll, not eight times.